7Block Labs

 1) Delegate only to audited, registry‑pinned implementations

-• eth‑infinitism’s Simple7702Account (4337‑compatible, audited in the AA v0.8 line). (github.com)
+• Check out eth‑infinitism’s Simple7702Account (it’s compatible with 4337 and has been audited in the AA v0.8 line).
+You can find it here.

-• Base’s EIP‑7702 Proxy (ERC‑1967 pattern with explicit nonce tracking and state validation). (github.com)
+• Don’t miss Base’s EIP‑7702 Proxy (this one uses the ERC‑1967 pattern with explicit nonce tracking and state validation).
+More details are available here.

-What to codify in policy:
+What to Include in Your Policy:

 2) Enforce spending policy in the wallet code, not in the dApp